-Don’t have a black suit.
-Do not, repeat DO NOT, try something creative like wearing a black tuxedo.
+Don’t have a black suit?
+Do not, repeat DO NOT, try something creative like wearing a black tuxedo to a funeral.
 That says festive and that’s not the vibe we’re after.
 Instead, go with a dark suit like a navy blue or charcoal gray and finish it off with solemn accessories as we described above in shades of gray or dark blue.

 With the clothing out of the way, you may still be wondering about how to act at a funeral.
 Here are some of the questions that come up frequently.

 Traditional phrases like “my condolences” might sound a little wooden coming out of your mouth.
 While you’re attending a wedding to be respectful, you don’t have to suddenly become a Shakespearean actor and start using words that are not part of your normal vocabulary.
 Instead, take a more natural approach.

 What’s natural?
 That depends, but an easy way to figure out what to say to the loved ones of the deceased is to break things down by your greeting, are you giving hugs or handshakes?

 “…focus on empathy.
 A simple “this must be tough,” or “we’ll miss him,” shows that you are in the same boat as the other mourners.
 The key is to try to name the feeling, rather than fix the situation or advise people on how to grieve.”